-Because work at practicum sites does not follow the Doane University academic schedule, the on-campus Group Faculty Supervision seminar will be held on a continuous weekly basis.
+Because work at practicum sites does not follow the Doane University academic schedule, the oncampus faculty supervised conference seminar will be held on a continuous weekly basis.
 Except for holidays, sessions will be held weekly during and between semesters.

 Should bad weather or unforeseen event cause an unexpected cancellation of a supervision session, every attempt will be made to contact each student by email.